bobmonsour/bobmonsour.com/src/posts/knee-replacement-2-things-have-changed.md

 date: 2024-12-01
 tags:
   - personal
-description: I had my right knee replaced 4 years ago.
+description: I had my right knee replaced four years ago.
 In March 2025, I will have my left knee replaced.
 What has changed?
 With me and with the technology of knee replacements.
 keywords: total knee replacement, enter robots, from cemented to cementless
 image:
   source: "stryker-knee-implant.jpg"